-Austria is steeped in imperial history, musical heritage and famed for its impressive scenery of mountains and the river Danube.
+Austria is steeped in imperial history, and musical heritage and is famed for its impressive scenery of mountains and the river Danube.
 Indeed, its national anthem Land der Berge, Land am Strome translates as ‘Land of mountains, Land by the river’.

 When to visit Austria

 Visitors to this country typically fall into two groups: those that want to explore the baroque, urban sights and city nightlife to those that are after the rural and sporting experience.
 Austria’s sporting tourist season is geared towards summers for mountain biking and hiking while the winter is the preserve of skiers and snowboarders.

 The temperate climate is more influenced by Atlantic weather systems in the west and northwest while the east benefits from the warmer, drier continental influence.

 Rainfall on the low-altitude flatlands is less than what we get in the UK but dramatically increases with altitude, falling as snow.
 Temperatures in the capital city of Vienna average 25 degrees in summer and stay around, or just below, freezing in winter.

 Its altitude makes a large impact on temperature with every 300m of elevation accounting for a drop of 5 degrees.
 More climate information for Austria can be found here.

 Austria’s reputation for heavy food in large portions is no longer the norm.
 There is now a veritable smorgasbord of food suiting all palates and inclinations.

 Specific dietary requirements such as vegan or organic are well catered for and you are just as likely to be eating out enjoying a quinoa corn chowder as a Wiener Schnitzel.